-Learning how to heat press?
+Heat press FAQs for those who are new to the sport!
 There are a ton of questions that both beginners and those more experienced have about heat pressing.
 There is so much to learn, and we’re always coming across new and different things.
 That’s why we wanted a list of the many frequently asked questions about heat press machines and how to use them.

 If we haven’t answered your question below, please let us know and we’ll answer it and possibly add it to the list.
 We want this to be a valuable page for all of those tricky questions that need to be answered, but don’t necessarily deserve an entire post to themselves!

 Now, in no particular order, to the questions!

 - 1 Can I press on both the back and front of my t-shirt with a heat press?

 - 2 How do I stop my heat press beeping?

 - 3 What is the best vinyl for coozies?